amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 }
 ```

 The call to `AddActors` registers the `IActorProxyFactory` for ASP.NET Core dependency injection.
-This allows ASP.NET Core to inject an `IActorProxyFactory` instance into your controller classes.
+It allows ASP.NET Core to inject an `IActorProxyFactory` instance into your controller classes.
 The following example calls an actor method from an ASP.NET Core controller class:

 ```csharp
 [ApiController]